Signed in as:

 This section is linked to the General Tools & Support section (under the Collaboration menu).

-Contact us to discuss the R2DP.
+Contact us to discuss the Urban 2.0 Diagnostics tool.

 Risk & Vulnerability Assessments (R&VAs) are a good way to understand risks that exist in an urban area and surrounding areas.
 Various examples of R&VAs exist from organisations.
 The Urban 2.0 R&VA focuses on risks and vulnerabilities that are organised using the Urban 2.0 system.

-The Urban 2.0 R&VA can be used in conjunction with the Urban 2.0 R2DP diagnostics assessment, if appropriate.
+The Urban 2.0 R&VA can be used in conjunction with the Urban 2.0 diagnostics assessment, if appropriate.

 A good risk register is a valuable tool to capture all risks relating to a particular need / set of objectives.
 A risk register can cover the entire range of risks for a city or town, or it can focus on a specific subset (and be linked to a parent-level register if so).